AlexanderKud/Point_Search_JLP/README.md

 [21:52:25] Elapsed time: (0)hours (0)minutes (26)seconds

 Point batch addition with batch inversion under the hood.
-SPECIAL THANKS TO NoMachine for his code draft!!!
+Special thanks to NoMachine for his code draft!!!

+Special thanks to kTimesG(https://github.com/kTimesG) for mutex use improvement proposal.

 ./generate_bloom uses multiple threads to fill in the bloomfilter binary. to split the space evenly, number of cores needs to be some power of two value.